Now, let me start off by asking you a question: are you familiar with Jupiter X, the brand that has been creating a buzz in the industry this season?

 It's a little hard to see in the photo, but the pattern is clearly visible to the naked eye

-Finally, the base edge is polished with a finishing disc.
+Finally, the base edge is polished using a finishing disc.
+This

-This removes any minor scratches on the base edge caused by the stone disc and gives it a mirror finish.
-Please watch the video to see how this works.
+process removes any minor scratches left by the stone disc and gives it a mirror finish.
+Please watch the video to see how this is done.

 The faint polishing marks that had previously been visible have now completely disappeared, leaving the surface smooth